lendis-ratgeber-homeoffice-im-ausland-hero

 What to look out for when working from home abroad

-Apart from legal and safety issues, it is also important to organize work on projects and collaboration with colleagues well.
+Beyond legal and security considerations, it's also important to effectively organize project work and collaboration with colleagues.

 Working hours & availability

-If colleagues work elsewhere, the other team members should know when they can be reached for questions.
-Make clear agreements on the times at which the respective people must be available.
+If colleagues are working elsewhere, the other team members should know when they are available for questions.
+Make clear agreements about what times the respective people need to be available.

-This applies in particular if your colleagues work in other time zones.
-In this case, it is best to use the local time at the company location as a guide to avoid any confusion.
+This is especially true if colleagues are working in other time zones.
+In this case, it is best to orient yourself to the local time at the company location to avoid ambiguities.

 Project cooperation